Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation: Numerical Results

 We point the reader to Figure \ref{fig:dfuncs} for a summary of the various introduced diffusion functions in \eqref{eq:Di}.

-The resulting binary mask was the same for all choices of diffusion functions, obtaining the same loss function value.
-The results are shown in Figure \ref{geo_figures}.
 For both the square and circle images, the Surface Dice Coefficient was used to optimize the parameters with a tolerance equal to the length of 1 pixel.
 Both images have a shape of $(256,256)$ pixels.
 The final time was set to $T=200$ with $\Delta t = 0.1$.
+The resulting binary mask was the same for all choices of diffusion functions, obtaining the same loss function value.
+The results are shown in Figure \ref{geo_figures}.
 In the case of the square Figure \ref{geo_figures} (a) we can see from Table \ref{square/circle} that for $D_{1}(c)$ and $D_{3}(c)$ the values of $\Delta_{1}$ do not differ greatly for this two diffusion functions.
-In the case of $\Delta_{2}$ we obtain a slightly smaller value for $D_{1}(c)$.
-Lastly, for $D_{3}(c)$ we obtain a higher value of $\sigma^{2}$.
-If we look at Figure~\ref{fig:dfuncs} we notice that $D_{1}(c) > D_{3}(c)$ except at $c=0.5$ where both functions are equivalent.
-So a bigger value of the diffusion functions is counter by a smaller value of $\sigma^{2}$ so as to obtain a similar diffusion effect.
+In the case of $\Delta_{2}$ we obtain a slightly smaller value for $D_{1}(c)$ compared to the one obtained for $D_{3}(c)$ and a larger value of the parameter $\sigma^{2}>0$ for $D_{3}(c)$ compared to the one obtained for $D_{1}(c)$.
+If we look at Figure~\ref{fig:dfuncs} we notice that $D_{1}(c) \ge D_{3}(c)$.
+Therefore, a larger value of the diffusion functions is balanced by a smaller value of $\sigma^{2}$ to obtain a similar diffusion effect.
 This holds also for $D_{1}(c)$ and $D_{3}(c)$ for the circle Figure~\ref{geo_figures} (b).
-Furthermore, comparing $D_{2}(c)$ and $D_{4}(c)$ for the square image we can see that the resulting parameters are smaller for $D_{2}(c)$.
-This is consistent because again we can see from Figure \ref{fig:dfuncs} that $D_{2}(c) > D_{4}(c)$.
+Furthermore, comparing $D_{2}(c)$ and $D_{4}(c)$ for the square image we can see that the resulting parameters are smaller for $D_{2}(c)$ in contrast to the one obtained with $D_{4}(c)$.
+This is consistent because, again, we can see from Figure \ref{fig:dfuncs} that $D_{2}(c) \ge D_{4}(c)$.
 If we now compare $D_{2}(c)$ and $D_{4}(c)$ for the circle image we can see that the value of $\sigma^{2}$ is similar in this case.
 Nevertheless, in this case the difference is given by the values of $\Delta_{1}$ and $\Delta_{2}$, which are both smaller for $D_{2}(c)$.
 This indicates that, for different diffusion functions, the optimal parameters adjust to yield similar results.
 A very straight way is to obtain similar values of $\Delta_{1}$ and $\Delta_{2}$ and a lower value of $\sigma^{2}$ for the diffusion function that has a higher value as in the case of the square image.
 However, the example of the circle image shows that us that we can also obtain different combinations of parameters so as to counter the effect of a bigger diffusion function.

 From Table \ref{square/loss} we can see the parameters obtained by minimizing three different optimization metrics using as a diffusion function $D_{1}(c)$ for the square image.
 For all the cases the resulting Surface Dice was equal to one indicating a perfect overlap between the computed and the ground truth segmentation masks.
 The resulting binary mask obtained were the same for the three examples and are equivalent to the ones shown in Figure \ref{geo_figures}.
 For the Volumetric and Surface Dice Coefficient we can see that the parameters obtained where identical.
 Nevertheless, for the Jaccard Index, the resulting parameters differed, being smaller in this case.
 The loss is null in both cases, coherently with the relationship \eqref{dice jac rel}.